Category Archives: Pop Culture

 “Silence in the Library/Forest of the Dead, S04E0910

-A Conversational Journey through New Who – S04E0910 – Silence in the Library/Forest of the Dead
+A Conversational Journey through New Who – S06E04 – The Doctor’s Wife

 David is coming to New Who for the first time, having loved Classic Who as a kid.
 Tehani is a recent convert, and ploughed through Seasons 1 to 6 (so far) in just a few weeks after becoming addicted thanks to Matt Smith – she’s rewatching to keep up with David!
 Tansy is the expert in the team, with a history in Doctor Who fandom that goes WAY back, and a passion for Doctor Who that inspires us all.